Please note: a more recent update on the Phlebotomy service can be found here.

 To facilitate social distancing the Drop-In Phlebotomy Service at the Princess Royal Hospital (PRH) in Telford, the Royal Shrewsbury Hospital (RSH), Bridgnorth Community Hospital and Whitchurch Community Hospital will no longer be providing a walk-in service for patients.

-Blood tests will still be provided where there is an essential need and by appointment only.
+Blood tests will still be provided where there is an essential need and by appointment only – appointments must be made by calling the central booking line.
+The number for this will be provided by your doctor.
 ‘Essential’ is defined as those blood tests which are essential to guide diagnosis or management decisions for acute presentations or unstable ongoing conditions, and which cannot be postponed without causing, or potentially causing, significant harm to the patient.
 This includes essential blood monitoring for medicines such as Warfarin (INR) or DMARDs.

 During the coronavirus pandemic all other routine blood tests will be postponed.

 Well patients who are not showing Covid-19 symptoms and would normally access drop-in phlebotomy (blood testing) clinics will be asked to attend one of four clinics relocated across the county by appointment only:

 - Bridgnorth Community Hospital

 - Euston House, Euston Way, Telford Town Centre, TF3 4LY

 - The Lantern, Meadow Farm Drive, Harlescott, Shrewsbury, SY1 4NG

 Clinics will be open from (Monday, 11th May) 9am – 1pm, Monday to Friday, except Euston House which will offer a 4-day service (not opening on Thursdays).
 To access the clinics, you will need to be referred by your GP or consultant, who will ask you to make an appointment.
 The patient booking line will be open 9am – 4pm.